dev4press/gd-security-headers/readme.txt

 * PHP: 5.6 or newer

 = PHP Notice =
-* Plugin should work with PHP 5.3, 5.4 and 5.5, but these versions are no longer used for testing, and they are no longer supported.
-* Plugin doesn't work with PHP 5.2 or older versions.
+* Plugin doesn't work with PHP 5.5 or older versions.

 = WordPress Requirements =
-* WordPress: 4.5 or newer
+* WordPress: 4.7 or newer

 = WordPress Notice =
-* Plugin doesn't work with WordPress 4.4 or older versions.
+* Plugin doesn't work with WordPress 4.6 or older versions.

-= bbPress Requirements =
-*  bbPress 2.5 or newer

 = Basic Installation =
 * Plugin folder in the WordPress plugins folder must be `gd-security-headers`.